cheatas/DMARCate/README.md

 Description
 ======

-An DMARC deployment/monitoring tool written in python.
+A DMARC deployment/monitoring tool written in python.

 Requirements
 =======